 How to buy the BTCC ETF

 - Compare online brokers.
-To invest in exchange traded funds (ETFs) listed in Canada, you'll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
+To invest in ETFs listed in Canada, you'll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for the Purpose Bitcoin ETF.
 Find the ETF by name or ticker symbol: BTCC.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until the Purpose Bitcoin ETF reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

 - Check in on your investment.
 Congratulations, you've invested in the Purpose Bitcoin ETF.
 Optimise your portfolio by tracking how your ETF performs with an eye on the long term.